Asefi Art Gallery

 Contemplation

-Contemplation was displayed at the SAARC Artist Comp and Exhibition in Thimphu, Bhutanand recognized as a Masterpiece.
-The artwork highlights the need for more attention to be paid…
+Contemplation was displayed at the SAARC Artist Comp and Exhibition in Thimphu, Bhutan and recognized as a Masterpiece.
+The artwork highlights the need for more attention to be pai…

 Char Cha Tah